projectacrn/acrn-hypervisor/doc/tutorials/building_acrn_in_docker.rst

       $ git clone https://github.com/projectacrn/acrn-hypervisor
       $ cd acrn-hypervisor

 #.
-Build acrn-hypervisor with default configuration (Software Defined Cockpit [SDC] configuration)
+Build the acrn-hypervisor with the default configuration (Software Defined Cockpit [SDC] configuration):

-   For the docker image build from Dockerfile, use the command to build:
+   For the Docker image build from Dockerfile, use this command to build ACRN:

    .. code-block:: none

       $ docker run -u`id -u`:`id -g` --rm -v $PWD:/workspace \
         clearlinux-acrn-builder:latest bash -c "make clean && make"

-   For the docker image downloaded from Docker Hub, use the command to build:
+   For the Docker image downloaded from Docker Hub, use this command to build ACRN:

    .. code-block:: none